vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 * Shutdown the computer and peripherals automatically when you don't sit behind your desk for a while.
 * When it's time to take a break to stand up and stretch your legs.
 * When it's time to end your working day.
+* Show or announce today's calendar events at the start of the day.

 * Control the room temperature because it's occupied.
 * Send notifications with incorrect office health state values only when you're there (CO2, temperature, humidity, PM2.5, VOC, or Formaldehyde).